Drug Charge Lawyer in Pittsburgh, Pennsylvania

 When the police arrest you with a drug charge, they must decide on an initial charge.
 The prosecutor may adjust those charges later based on the factors involved in your case.
 Those factors include:

 These factors help categorize your case as either a possession, distribution or manufacturing charge.
 All have different elements the prosecutor must prove and all have different penalties involved.
-Penalties for possession only of marijuana tend to be a misdemeanor with 30 days in jail and a $500 fine for low-level first offenses, but these penalties increase with subsequent offenses and higher amounts.
+Penalties for possession only of marijuana tend to be a misdemeanor with lower percentage of incarceration, but these penalties increase with subsequent offenses and higher amounts.
 Substances such as meth and cocaine may result in a felony charge, even for a first offense.

 Finding The Right Defense Strategy For You